 This student and parent handbook is presented to you so you can become familiar with SMS.
 All information cannot be included here, and you will receive additional assistance from your teachers, counselors, and administrators.

 ACTIVITIES

 There are many activities at SMS in which you can be involved.
-Clubs and extracurricular activities are a great way to explore new interests and meet new people.
+This is a great way to explore new interests and meet new people!
 Some examples are: